mrzacsmith/mzs-lambda-react/CONTRIBUTING.md

 ### Write detailed information

 Detailed information is very helpful to understand an issue.
+We have provided a template to facilitate your contribution, please ensure it is filled out as completely as possible.
+Complete Issues with clear information will be given priority.

 For example: